 So what should your cervical mucus feel like and what can your mucus tell you?

 - When you’re on your period, the blood flow makes it impossible to notice your mucus.
-Sperm live for up to six days so if you have sex towards the end of your period, those sperm could live long enough for you to conceive 5 or 6 days later if you had an earlier ovulation day.
-So all that to say, it’s not likely you’d get pregnant on your period, but it’s not impossible.
+Sperm live for up to five days so if you have sex towards the end of your period and then ovulate on the early side, those sperm could potentially live long enough for you to conceive 5 days later.
+So all that to say, it’s not likely you’d be fertile during your period, but it’s not impossible.

 - When your period ends, there are typically a few days after where you won’t notice any discharge and these are called dry days aka non fertile days.